GoogleChrome/developer.chrome.com/site/en/blog/extend-recorder/index.md

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/fohgHrLdvct9FtdGzstn.png", alt="Export options.", width="800", height="544" %}

-Once you export the user flows as JSON files, you have the options to [import it back](/docs/devtools/recorder/reference/#import-flows) to the Recorder panel and replay it, or use external libraries to replay it.
-[Puppeteer Replay](https://goo.gle/puppeteer-replay) library is one of the libraries.
+Once you export the user flows as JSON files, you have the option to [import it back](/docs/devtools/recorder/reference/#import-flows) to the Recorder panel and replay it, or to use external libraries to replay it.
+[Puppeteer Replay](https://goo.gle/puppeteer-replay) library is one of the libraries available.

 ### Replay with Puppeteer Replay {: #pptr-replay }

 [Follow the instructions](https://github.com/puppeteer/replay#installation) on the repository to install Puppeteer Replay.

-Let’s say you save your JSON user flows in the `recordings` folder (e.g. [demo project](https://github.com/jecfish/recorder-demo)), you can use the following command to execute one or more user flows.
+Let’s say you save your JSON user flows in the `recordings` folder (for example, [demo project](https://github.com/jecfish/recorder-demo)), you can use the following command to execute one or more user flows:

 ```bash
 # replay one user flow